Pechino Express: Season 6: Pechino Express - Verso il Sol Levante (2017)

 Tokyo, final destination of season 6.

-Season 6 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 13, 2017 to November 8, 2017.
+Season 6 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 13 to November 8, 2017.
 The subtitle of the season was Verso il Sol Levante (Towards the Rising Sun) and the show was back to Asia.
-The route started in Padre Burgos, Philippines, and finished at the West Park Bridge in Tokyo, Japan, going across the Philippines, Taiwan and Japan.
-The winners of the season were TV and radio presenter Ema Stokholma and TV personality Valentina Pegorer, Le clubber (The clubbers).
+The route started in the Philippines, in Padre Burgos, and continued through Taiwan and Japan, finishing at the West Park Bridge in Tokyo.The winners of the season were TV and radio presenter Ema Stokholma and TV personality Valentina Pegorer, Le clubber (The clubbers).
 They were the first female couple to win the show.